jooa-thesis/git-github-fundamentals-jooaoj-tester2/README.md

 ### Run command
 `pytest`
+- then make fixes to according source code

 ### Notes
 - pip's install path is not included in the PATH var by default, so without installing via `sudo -H`, pytest would be unaccessible.